ker2x/DearDiary/Writerside/topics/FAQ.md

 > According to GitHub copilot:
 >
 > it's a "person who deprograms", which is not really helpful.
-> (yes, I just used github copilot to write this and it called me a "deprogrammer" so I'm a deprogrammer now)
+> (yes, I just used GitHub copilot to write this and it called me a "deprogrammer" so I'm a deprogrammer now)
 > It also suggest "deprogrammer" is a synonym of "deprogrammable", which is not really helpful either.
 > Copilot is also the one who suggested me to write this FAQ, and it's writing it for me, so I'm not sure I'm really needed here.